Glossary of Spinal Terms

 “Between the vertebrae” (such as the discs).

-Scheuermann’s kyphosis, also called “hunchback” condition, abnormal curvature of the thoracic spine.
+Scheuermann’s kyphosis, also called the “hunchback” condition, is an abnormal curvature of the thoracic spine.

 Complete removal of the lamina, relieving pressure on the nerves (in spinal stenosis).

-Removal of portion of the lamina, to better access and remove a disc portion.
+Removal of a portion of the lamina, to better access and remove a disc portion.

 Low back.
 Includes L1-L5.